belikesaif/sec_filing_scanner/README.md

 # SEC Filing Scanner

 This project monitors and downloads SEC filings (10-K and 10-Q) for specified stock tickers using the sec-edgar-downloader package.
-It exposes a FastAPI API to report the scanner status.
+It processes the filings to extract key financial metrics, stores them in SQLite, generates embeddings for semantic search, and provides a Streamlit UI for analysis and AI-powered chat.

 ## Milestone 1: SEC Raw Data Collection